 1. How to choose the right health insurance cover for you

-When buying a private medical insurance plan, you usually have the option to choose from a range of benefits and different levels of cover.
+When buying a private medical insurance plan, you usually have the option to choose from a range of benefits and different levels of coverage.
 For example, your options may include:

-The type of cover you choose will not only impact your premium, but also what you can later claim for on your health insurance plan.
-Therefore, it’s important to take the time to understand the cover available to make sure you are choosing the best options for you because you won’t usually be able to change these mid-contract.
+The type of coverage you choose will not only impact your premium but also what you can later claim for on your health insurance plan.
+Therefore, it’s important to take the time to understand the cover available to make sure you are choosing the best options for you because you won’t usually be able to change this mid-contract.

 Find out more about how health insurance works.